hamzaaitbrik/RedditDMBot/README.md

 # Important: Use the V2.0 instead of V1.0
 In V2.0, the bot navigates to a private chat room to prevent the 'Fetching Messages' problem.
 V2.0 works like a charm.

+# Update: I ran some bots that resulted in Reddit changing the structre of some of their web pages, BotV3.0.py is the up to date version.